Inspections and Surveys

 Treatment and care

 We regularly invest time and effort in upskilling our staff, ensuring they provide the safest and best care possible.
-And with 97% of respondents having confidence and trust in the healthcare professional they saw at their last GP appointment, we can see that this commitment to training directly benefits the patients and their experiences.
+And with 98% of respondents having confidence and trust in the healthcare professional they saw or spoke to, we can see that this commitment to training directly benefits the patients and their experiences.

 Appointments

-87% were satisfied with the appointment they were offered.
-This result is greater than both the local average of 78%, and the national average of 72%.
+85% were satisfied with the appointment they were offered.
+This result is greater than both the local ICS average of 77%, and the national average of 72%.
 We make concerted efforts to offer a range of appointments, including offering availability weeks in advance, giving patients the choice between being seen in-person or over the phone, and many more options.
 Please see our website for all the ways you can contact healthcare professionals.

 Areas for Improvement

-79% described their experience of making an appointment as good.
-Despite this being greater satisfaction than the local and national average, we want all of our patients to have a good experience when making an appointment.
+72% described their experience of making an appointment as good.
+Despite this being much greater satisfaction than the local and national average, we want all of our patients to have a good experience when making an appointment and this is an area we are continuously working to improve.

 Healthwatch Suffolk survey full report